Diffusion Co-Policy for Synergistic Human-Robot Collaborative Tasks: Conclusion

 \section{Conclusion}

-In this work, we explore using action predictions from diffusion models directly to plan collaborative actions that synergize well with real humans in the loop and demonstrate shared task understanding.
-Through a suite of evaluations on both simulation and real settings, with and without a human-in-the-loop, we show that a co-policy developed with a Transformer-based diffusion model conditioning on past human actions can not only plan multimodal action sequences with real humans-in-the-loop to achieve high success rates, but also qualitatively display compelling collaborative behaviors in novel, out-of-training-distribution settings, including mutual adaptation, shared task understanding, learning partner behaviors, and leadership switching.
+In this work, we explore using action predictions from diffusion models to plan collaborative actions that synergize well with real humans in the loop.
+We show that a co-policy developed with a Transformer-based diffusion model and conditioned on past human actions can not only plan multimodal action sequences with real humans-in-the-loop to achieve high success rates, but also qualitatively display compelling collaborative behaviors in novel, out-of-training-distribution settings, including mutual adaptation, shared task understanding, and leadership switching.
+Our study has several limitations. \edits{The time required to generate a sample with the diffusion policy} is longer than other \edits{methods}.
+We also faced several limitations in the real robot experiments, including physical capabilities of the robots, physical space constraints, and human subject variance. \edits{To extend this method for a co-manipulation task similar to \cite{sirintuna2022human}, a dataset with tactile feedback from both agents co-manipulating a table would be highly beneficial for the learned task representation.} Despite limitations in this work, the diffusion co-policy has demonstrated the significance of an expressive policy for human-robot collaboration, i.e. one that can capture a high degree of multimodality, predict actions in a temporally consistent manner, and recognize a wide range of frequencies of actions in order to seamlessly integrate with a human.